 You don’t have to boil cabbage to make it Irish.
 Back in the day, cabbage was paired with bacon and onions.
 Fry up some bacon, and saute onions in the drippings until translucent.
 Then return the bacon to the pan and toss shredded cabbage into the mix.
 Ok, that recipe is not so healthy, but it stretches the budget and it has bacon in the list of ingredients.
 Make up your own ratios of bacon, onions, and cabbage, and watch it disappear at the dinner table.

-Although it is traditionally linked to Irish cooking, it can be found in many Asian and Indian dishes.
+Although it is traditionally linked to Irish cooking, cabbage can be found in many Asian and Indian dishes.
 So I reached out to Monica Bhide, author of Modern Spice: Inspired Indian Flavors for the Contemporary Kitchen.
-She offered Living on the Cheap readers an easy but flavorful way to use cabbage, which is known in India as “band ghobi.”
+She offered Living on the Cheap readers the following easy but flavorful way to use cabbage, which is known in India as “band ghobi.”

-Hara Salaad is a cold salad and suggests allowing an hour to chill before serving.
+Hara Salaad is a cold salad which should be given an hour to chill before serving.
 The recipe calls for a package of shredded cabbage and carrot coleslaw, but the same amount of carrots and cabbage can be shredded by hand.
 Tamarind paste is found in the ethnic section of your supermarket, and the packed palm sugar can be substituted with brown sugar.

-We also found a warm cabbage dish called Gujarati.
-It includes cilantro, lime and turmeric – a great twist on the ordinary boiled cabbage recipe.
+You’ll also want to check out this warm cabbage dish called Gujarati.
+It includes cilantro, lime and turmeric — a great twist on the ordinary boiled cabbage recipe.
 It just might make your family ask for cabbage again.

 If you liked this post, you may also like: